-With the holidays and the end of the year nearing, now is a good time to review some important year-end financial tasks.
-Most of them can be accomplished quickly, but the benefits—like holiday memories—can last a lifetime.
+Now is a good time to review some important year-end financial tasks—rather than waiting until the end of year when you may have less time.
+Most of them can be accomplished quickly, but the benefits can last a lifetime.

 1. Estimate your total tax and check your withholding.

 If you received a large refund on your 2013 taxes, or had to pay a large amount to the IRS, you may want to consider adjusting your withholding rate.
 Ideally, you should fine-tune your withholding to pay just as much as necessary to avoid giving the IRS a free loan (which is really what overwithholding amounts to) or owing a penalty for underpayment.

 Barring any significant life events or income changes, a quick way to evaluate where you stand is to look at your tax liability from 2013 and compare it with what you’re on track to have withheld in 2014 (based on the year-to-date figure on your most recent pay stub).
 If the two numbers aren’t close, consider making changes to the Form W-4 you have on file with your employer.
 For a more complete explanation of how to adjust your withholding, read Viewpoints “Are you giving the IRS an interest-free loan?”